PsycheMatrica/PLSPM.Interact_Prime/README.md

-# InteractPLSPM_Prime
+# PLSPM.Interact_Prime

 ### Author:
 Heungsun Hwang and Gyeongcheol Cho

 ## Description:
-- The **InteractPLSPM_Prime** package enables users to estimate and evaluate basic PLSPM models.
+- The **PLSPM.Interact_Prime** package enables users to estimate and evaluate basic PLSPM models.

 ## Features:
 - Estimate the parameters of PLSPM with construct interactions and calculate their standard errors (SE) along with 95% confidence intervals (CI).